mruehlemann/paat/README.md

 * ape (tree methods)
 * ggtree (plotting)

-PAAT is created to work with phyloseq objects that contain:
+PhAAT is created to work with phyloseq objects that contain:

 1. The OTU/ASV abundance table (taxa_are_rows==T)
 2. The Phylogenetic Tree of the OTU/ASV Sequences